mdn/content/files/en-us/learn/common_questions/common_web_layouts/index.md

 ![Example of a basic 2 column layout: One aside on the left column, and main on the right column.](2-col-layout-right.png) ![Example of a basic 2 column layout: One aside on the right column, and main on the left column.](2-col-layout-left.png)

 **3-column layouts**.
 Only suitable for desktops with big screens.
-(Even many desktop-users prefer viewing things in small windows rather than full-screen.)
+(Even many desktop-users prefer viewing things in small windows rather than fullscreen.)

 ![Example of a basic 3 column layout: Aside on the left and right column, Main on the middle column.](3-col-layout.png) ![Another example of a 3 column layout: Aside side by side on the left, Main on the right column.](3-col-layout-alt.png) ![Another example of a 3 column layout: Aside side by side on the right, Main on the left column.](3-col-layout-alt2.png)